Amazing Scale RC Jeeps You Can Buy In 2019

 It’s safe to say that, if you’re a true hobbyist, the Traxxas TRX-4 and Axial SCX100 II will be on your radar first.
-But, at the end of the day, which RC Jeep is the best for you depends on what you’re looking for.
+But, at the end of the day, the RC Jeeps that are best for you depends on what you’re looking for.
 If you’re looking for stellar construction, durability, power, and handling, all in a sturdy, hobby-tier package, the TRX-4 and SCX100 II will not disapoint.

 Sadly, the TRX-4 is held back a little by its unreliable steering servo.
 If you’re lucky, or if you’re willing to invest a little extra in a replacement servo, then it shouldn’t pose much of a problem to you.